MitchellShiell/mitchellshiell.github.io/Readme.md

   <img align="right" alt="Overture overview" src="https://www.overture.bio/static/124ca0fede460933c64fe4e50465b235/a6d66/system-diagram.png" width="45%" hspace="5">
 </div>

 The Overture Data Management System (DMS) is a collection of microservices designed to support the entire lifecycle of genomics data.
-This package of microservices is fully functional and can be customized to suit your specific needs.
 The DMS provides a comprehensive data portal allowing users to query data, build cohorts and export queried data for further analyze and interpretation.

 </br>